 Currently, travelers fly into Belize City and hop on a 15-minute puddle jumper flight, which costs $90, to Ambergris Caye.
-Or alternatively, they travel via the Tropic Ferry, which takes approx 90 minutes and costs $10.
+Or alternatively, they travel by water taxi, which takes approx 90 minutes and costs $38 for a round trip.
 With the opening of the new international airport, residents and tourists alike will be able to save both time and money, and travel more easily and frequently.

 The proposed project is expected to cost over $100 million U.S. dollars and will include a terminal building, runway, taxiway, apron, and other ancillary facilities, with plans to employ approximately 181 Belizeans during the operational phase.
 It’s expected to bring long-term socio-economic benefits to Belize and increase value to the land’s thriving tourism industry.

 This will be Belize’s second international airport and if everything goes as planned, construction is expected to begin early 2019.